GoogleCloudPlatform/magic-modules/docs/content/develop/resource.md

    #     MULTILINE_NOTE_MARKDOWN

    # URL for the resource's standard List method. https://google.aip.dev/132
-   # Terraform field names enclosed in double curly braces will be replaced
+   # Terraform field names enclosed in double curly braces are replaced with
-   # with the field values from the resource at runtime.
+   # the field values from the resource at runtime.
    base_url: 'projects/{{project}}/locations/{{location}}/resourcenames'
    # URL for the resource's standard Get method. https://google.aip.dev/131
-   # Terraform field names enclosed in double curly braces will be replaced
+   # Terraform field names enclosed in double curly braces are replaced with
-   # with the field values from the resource at runtime.
+   # the field values from the resource at runtime.
    self_link: 'projects/{{project}}/locations/{{location}}/resourcenames/{{name}}'

-   # If true, the resource and all its fields will be considered immutable - that
+   # If true, the resource and all its fields are considered immutable - that is,
-   # is, only creatable, not updatable.
-Individual fields can override this if
+   # only creatable, not updatable.
+Individual fields can override this if they
-   # they have a custom update method in the API.
+   # have a custom update method in the API.
    # immutable: true

    # Overrides one or more timeouts, in minutes.
 All timeouts default to 20.